The 511-CAM Mission: A Pointed 511 keV Gamma-Ray Telescope with a Focal Plane Detector Made of Stacked Transition Edge Sensor Microcalorimeter Arrays: The Focal Plane Instrumentation for the 511-CAM

+In terms of fabrication, we will use Bi cubes made from high-purity Bi sheets \cite{2017ApPhL.111s2602Y,2018JLTP..193..225Y,2020JLTP..199..393H}.
+The Bi sheets can be obtained from companies such as those listed in the references \cite{goodfellow, edgetech, vulcan}.

 Possible alternatives to Bi include Ta and Bi$_{0.57}$Sn$_{0.43}$.
-Like Bi, Ta exhibits a low heat capacitance and achieves an excellent performance at X-ray energies.
-A single pixel detector with a small Ta absorber having a volume of 0.5\,mm$\times$0.5\,mm$\times$0.3\,mm has been shown to achieve an excellent 662\,keV energy resolution of 780 eV FWHM \cite{2015ITAS...2580173I}.
-The motivation for using Bi$_{0.57}$Sn$_{0.43}$ is to make an absorber that combines the high stopping power of Bi with the low heat capacitance of a superconductor.
-While the transition temperature of Sn at ambient pressures is 3.72\,K, that of Bi is estimated to be $<$1.3\,mK \cite{bismuth, bismuth2} and Prakash et al.\ reported 0.53\,mK \cite{2017Sci...355...52P}.
+Like Bi, Ta exhibits a lower heat capacitance per area than Sn and achieves excellent resolutions at X-ray energies. {For example, a microcalorimeter with small Ta absorbers of dimensions 0.5\,mm\,$\times$\,0.5\,mm\,$\times$\,0.3\,mm has been shown to achieve a 445 eV FWHM energy resolution at 662 keV, thus solidly outperforming HPGe detectors.
+Even though this study measured the capacity of Ta to be higher than theoretically-calculated, it also notes that H-adsorption by Ta may have led to this higher heat capacity.
+This factor, along with vibrational noise from the dilution refrigerator, potentially contributes to the slightly worse-than-expected energy resolution.} \cite{2017IEITE.100..283O}.
+The motivation for using Bi$_{0.57}$Sn$_{0.43}$ is to make an absorber material that combines the high stopping power of Bi with the low heat capacitance of a superconductor that transitions at a higher, easier temperature.
+While the transition temperature of Sn at ambient pressures is 3.72\,K, that of Bi is estimated to be $<$1.3\,mK \cite{bismuth, bismuth2}; Prakash et al.\ reported 0.53\,mK \cite{2017Sci...355...52P}.
 The transition temperature $T_{\rm c}$ hardly changes from 3.7 K across the alloy series until the alloy contains 90\% Bi or more \cite{1968PhLA...27..116G}.
+Thus, one could include substantial amounts of Bi in the alloy (with its higher photoelectric cross-sections) without significantly budging the more ideal, higher superconducting transition temperature.